EloiSoldevilaDalmau/webcam_point_features/README.md

 <img src="images/point_features_2.png" width="500">

 We see a lot less keypoints than in the previous image because we have decreased a lot the number of keypoints we want to see but it can be seen that the keypoints are very sparse.

+The files in this repository are the ones modified to apply the mask.